 Under $10/mo: Phone.com’s Flexible Business Phone Lines (the best landline alternative on the market in my opinion)

-Phone.com – the most flexible phone survive I know of for the money, and my go-to recommendation for anyone who is unsure of what they’re going to need for their business.
-Ultra accomidating with cheap business lines and the free smartphone app just like GoogleVoice and Grasshopper, but unlike both of those, can accommodate a growing business with phone adapters and desk phones, all without switching providers (and no number porting).
+Phone.com – the most flexible phone service I know of for the money, and my go-to recommendation for anyone who is unsure of what they’re going to need for their business.
+Ultra accommodating with cheap business lines and the free smartphone app just like GoogleVoice and Grasshopper, but unlike both of those, can accommodate a growing business with phone adapters and desk phones, all without switching providers (and no number porting).
 Rock solid, and I would trust my own business long term on this provider, and their call recording > transcription > email delivery to specified recipient (per line) is the cat’s meow if you run any kind of magazine advertisement, billboard ad, or anything where you want a true ROI calculation. (impossible to get without call tracking)

 – Expensive for add-on services that come standard elsewhere